zulip/zulip/docs/translating/translating.md

   search](https://github.com/search?q=org%3Azulip+%22alert+word+already+exists%22&type=code)
-  helpful for finding the code using a given string (ignore `.po` and `.json` matches, and note the search box is semi-invisible in the upper-left corner of the page), or looking at the "Occurences" section in the Transifex UI, browsing to the file on [GitHub](https://github.com/zulip/zulip/), and then searching for the string with `Ctrl+F` in your browser.
+  helpful for finding the code using a given string (ignore `.po` and `.json` matches, and note the search box is semi-invisible in the upper-left corner of the page), or looking at the "Occurrences" section in the Transifex UI, browsing to the file on [GitHub](https://github.com/zulip/zulip/), and then searching for the string with `Ctrl+F` in your browser.